-The venting system should be inspected annually to ensure all of the vent sections are secure and airtight.
-Qualified service personnel are familiar with vent system inspections and may be contacted for advice.
+The venting system should be inspected annually by a qualified service technician to ensure all of the vent sections are secure and airtight.

 DO NOT operate the water heater if the vent system shows signs of leaking exhaust.
 Leaking exhaust could lead to death, personal injury, and/or product failure.